Rydberg Exciton-Polaritons in a Magnetic Field: Comparison to Experiment

-In the case of the upper polariton, the $1s$ exciton fraction decreases with increasing detuning, and thus the diamagnetic shift in Eq.~\eqref{eq:diamag} depends on the competition between the increasing electron-hole separation and the shrinking exciton fraction.
-For sufficiently small Rabi coupling, we see in Fig.~\ref{fig:fig_pol_shifts}(a) that the changing exciton fraction dominates around zero detuning, resulting in the observed symmetric behavior as a function of detuning.
-Here, the LP and UP shifts coincide when they both equal $[E_{1s} (B)-E_{1s}(B=0)]/2$, i.e., when LP and UP states have the same photon fraction.
-Upon further increasing the detuning, the UP becomes essentially indistinguishable from the $2s$ exciton state, and therefore the $2s$ exciton fraction approaches 1 while $\Delta E_{\text{UP}}$ approaches $E_{2s}(B)-E_{2s}(B=0)$, leading to an upturn of $\Delta E_{\text{UP}}$.
-When $\Omega$ increases, this upturn occurs at smaller $\delta$.
-However, at strong Rabi coupling and for the range of detuning considered, a 3-level COM which includes this phenomenology leads to qualitatively and quantitatively very different results compared with our exact numerics, as shown in Fig.~\ref{fig:fig_pol_shifts}(b).
-Increasing the number of Rydberg states in the $(n+1)$-level COM does not lead to an improved comparison with the exact results, rather the opposite occurs.
-This is because, apart from the admixture of highly excited Rydberg states that characterize the UP, light-induced changes on the matter part are not included in this perturbative description~\footnote{Note that at finite $B$ field, the resonant cavity photon energy within the $(n+1)$-level COM formally diverges in the limit $n \to \infty$, analogous to the divergence in Eq.~\eqref{eq:detuning}.}.
+By contrast, the $1s$-exciton fraction in the upper polariton decreases with increasing detuning, and thus the diamagnetic shift in Eq.~\eqref{eq:diamag} depends on the competition between this effect and the expanding size of the exciton.
+For the sufficiently small Rabi coupling in Fig.~\ref{fig:fig_pol_shifts}(a), we see that the overall product of these two factors decreases, which means that the effect of the changing exciton fraction is dominant.
+The result is that the LP and UP shifts behave symmetrically as a function of detuning in this limit, coinciding at $[E_{1s}(B)-E_{1s}(B=0)]/2$ where they both possess the same photon fraction.
+As the detuning increases beyond the range shown in panel (a), the UP becomes essentially indistinguishable from the $2s$ exciton, and therefore the $2s$-exciton fraction approaches unity, while $\Delta\mathrm{E}_{\text{UP}}$ turns upward and approa- ches $E_{2s}(B)-E_{2s}(B=0)$.
+As $\Omega/R$ increases between the values in panels (a) and (b), this upturn occurs at increasingly smaller values of $\delta/R$.
+At the strong Rabi coupling considered in Fig.~\ref{fig:fig_pol_shifts}(b), a 3-level COM which includes this phenomenology completely fails to describe the experimental and exact theoretical results, and including more levels in the COM does not lead to an improved comparison~\footnote{Note that at finite $B$ fields, the resonant cavity photon energy within the $(n+1)$-level COM formally diverges in the limit $n\to\infty$, analogous to the divergence in Eq.~\eqref{eq:detuning}.}.
+Instead the perturbative COM becomes an even worse predictor because it cannot account for the light-induced changes to the matter part of the polariton in this regime.

 The importance of the admixture of exciton Rydberg states in the UP is illustrated in Fig.~\ref{fig:fig_pol_overlaps}.
 Here, we present the exciton fractions of the upper polariton for the same Rabi coupling strengths as in panels (a) and (b) of Fig.~\ref{fig:fig_pol_shifts} and for a fixed detuning range --- in the limit of zero magnetic field.
 This was done by calculating the overlap of the exciton wave function with the electron-hole part of the polariton wave function (both normalized to unity).
 The colored lines correspond to the first ten exciton states, and the dashed gray line represents the sum total of these contributions for all the bound states.
 After the $1s$ exciton (in red), the $2s$ exciton (in orange) has the next most dominant effect on the behavior of the UP.
 However, at large Rabi coupling and large detuning, there is an additional effect from higher energy excitonic states ($3s$ up to $10s$ are shown in purple) and from the continuum (since the gray line can be less than one).
 Notice that the larger the value of $\Omega$, the smaller the value of $\delta$ at which these states become important.
 This effectively means that we cannot explain the very large shift of the UP with a coupled oscillator model that includes the photon and the $1s$, $2s$, or even higher $ns$ excitons.
 Instead, we need to microscopically consider all the bound and unbound electron-hole levels in order to quantitatively capture the very strong light-matter coupling regime.